Jericof241/portfilio/README.md

 - Basic knowledge of web development concepts, including HTML and CSS.
 - Familiar with Selenium IDE for automating web application testing through record-and-playback.
 - Experienced in using Microsoft Office Suite (Word, Excel, PowerPoint).
-- Basic knowledge of database management systems, such as MySQL and Oracle.
+- Basic knowledge of database management systems, such as MySQL.
-- Familiarity with ASP.NET web development and VB.NET programming.
 - Basic knowledge of Arduino microcontroller programming and prototyping
 - Familiarity with designing user interfaces and creating prototypes using the Figma platform, showcasing foundational technical design skills.